anitha752/WanderLust/README.md

 WanderLust is a web application that replicates the core features of Airbnb, built with modern web technologies like Node.js, Express.js, MongoDB, and EJS.
 It allows users to manage listings, leave reviews, and much more.
 Whether you're looking for a place to stay or want to host your own, WanderLust has got you covered!

 ## Key Features
--**User Login**: Secure login system to manage your account.
+- **User Login**: Secure login system to manage your account.
--**Add Properties**: Post your property or space for rent, including title, description, price, and images.
+- **Add Properties**:  Post your property or space for rent, including title, description, price, location and images.
--**Edit and Delete Properties**: Easily update or remove your listings at any time.
+- **Edit and Delete Properties**:Easily update or remove your listings at any time.
--**Add and Delete Reviews**: Share your experience with other users and delete reviews if needed.
+- **Add and Delete Reviews**: Share your experience with other users and delete reviews if needed.
--**Image Upload**: Upload images of your listings to make them more attractive to potential guests.
+- **Image Upload**: Upload images of your listings to make them more attractive to potential guests.

 ## Tech Stack
 - **Backend**: Node.js, Express.js